webkul/magento2-varnish-redis-ssl-docker-compose/README.md

 Although we had secured our application code keeping it on our host but database is as important as server code.
 So in order to keep their backup we schedule a shell script that will take backups of all the databases present in mysql-server container and keep them in archived from on our host.
 Shell script is present on ~/magento2-varnish-redis-ssl-docker-compose/backups/db_backup.sh.
 Please refer to blog https://cloudkul.com/blog/integrate-magento-2-varnish-cache-redis-server-ssl-termination-using-docker-compose/  for backup management.

 If you face any issues, kindly report back.

+#### GETTING SUPPORT

+If you have any issues, contact us at support@webkul.com or raise ticket at https://webkul.uvdesk.com/